eanorambuena/FilesFormat/README.rst

 # PFCF Language

-> Python For Change Format Language allows me to easily integrate different Python For Change Ecosystem functionalities
+Python For Change Format Language allows to easily integrate different Python For Change Ecosystem functionalities

 ### Sofware (for developers)